 Although the hourly tutoring rate can run the gamut from minimum wage to that of a corporate lawyer, tutors can be [roughly] split into three categories based on their rates and experience: junior tutors, professional tutors, and boutique tutors.

 Junior Tutors: Up to $70/hr

 Most tutors in this rate bracket are young – either still in college or recently graduated.

-Since they do not have much experience work or tutoring, clients are not willing to pay them as much as tutors with more experience.
-Likewise, most young people, even those with good degrees, don’t value their time as much as those with more work experience do.
-A gig paying $40 an hour is quite good compared to most of the other options available for recent grads.
+Since they do not have much experience working or tutoring, clients are not willing to pay them as much as tutors with more experience.
+Likewise, most young people (even those with good degrees!) don’t value their time as much as those with more work experience.
+A gig paying $40 an hour is quite good compared to most of the other options available to recent grads.

-Junior tutors also rarely rely on tutoring for their main source of income – it is something that they enjoy that brings in some extra cash, or a career that they are trying out.
+Junior tutors also rarely rely on tutoring for their main source of income – it is usually either something they enjoy that brings in some extra cash or a career that they are trying out.

-Like I mention in my other articles, 90% of effective tutoring is social skills, and people either have them at this point in their life or they don’t – it’s not something that’s often developed through experience.
+Like I mention in my other articles, 90% of effective tutoring is about social skills, and people either have them at this point in their life or they don’t – it’s not something that develops with experience.
 You can find many good (and some great) tutors at a low price if you are willing to try out a few different people and take a chance on someone green.

-Unfortunately, junior tutors who are both cheap and very effective quite quickly find their services in high demand and start raising their prices.
+Unfortunately, cheap and effective junior tutors quickly find their services in high demand and start raising their prices.